 Anytime there was something where white interests were threatened, it was a manifestation of evil communist meddling.

-The fight against the brutal apartheid regime in Rhodesia was the work of commies.
+The fight against the brutal apartheid regime in Rhodesia was the work of Kamis.

-Nelson Mandela's campaign against the brutal apartheid regime in South Africa was the work of commies.
+Nelson Mandela's campaign against the brutal apartheid regime in South Africa was the work of Kamis.

-I think there's another possibility in that Alex is just like, I recognize that this is a story that I probably, I like the headline on it, but I don't know where to land.
+I think there's another possibility in that Alex is just like, I recognize that this is a story that I probably like the headline on it, but I don't know where to land.

-And so now there are open announcements in every major elite publication about how beautiful and wonderful the end of humanity is going to be because humanity's fallen and ugly and failed.
+And so now there are open announcements in every major elite publication about how beautiful and wonderful the end of humanity is going to be because humanity's fallen and ugly and failed, and that COVID-19 is teaching us to lower our carbon footprint and teaching us to learn to live in our houses.

-And that you will have to accept that when the beast says it's your time, For the carbon balance, you will go to a facility, you'll be jacked in, they will download your consciousness, and then you will live forever with the superintelligence.
+And that you will have to accept that when the beast says it's your time for the carbon balance, you will go to a facility.

 Now, that's in a four-page article in the Wall Street Journal.